 - Using PWM, you may adjust the screen's brightness.

 - Use a variety of loudness levels for the buzzer.

-- Control the motor's speed and direction with a servo.
+- Control the motor's speed i.e. DC, Servo, Stepper etc.

 - Create an audio output.

-It has two PWM channels, PWM0 and PWM1, on the Raspberry Pi.
-The following are the pinouts for the two PWM channels on the 40-pin P1 header:
+- The following are the pinouts for the PWM channels on the 40-pin header:

-There are two ways to generate PWM signals with the Raspberry Pi.
-It is possible to generate PWM using either hardware or software.
+- There are two ways to generate PWM signals with the Raspberry Pi i.e. hardware PWM and software PWM.

 Even though hardware PWM is the preferred approach for generating PWM from the Raspberry Pi, we will use software PWM in this article.

-After the LED is plugged into GPIO21, the anode is linked.
+- Connect the anode of the LED with GPIO21.
 After that, connect the LED's cathode to a 330 Ohm series resistor and ground the resistor's other end.

-Pins 2 and 6 of the Pi board can be used to supply the circuit with DC power and ground.
+Pins 2 and 6 of the Pi board can be used to supply the circuit with Vcc and ground.

-The thorny Python IDE on raspberry pi will be used here to write our python script.
-If you haven't already done so, please go back to Chapter 2 and read about how to get started with this IDE before reading on.
+The thorny Python IDE on raspberry pi will be used here to write our Python script.
+If you haven't already done so, please go back to Chapter 4 and read about how to get started with this IDE before reading on.